cifkao/groove2groove/README.md

 Temporary files are saved under a `/temp` subfolder of the specified output folder, while the final self-blend output is saved in the provided output folder.

-A few notes:
-Note about Time Signature: the current groove2groove model supports only time signature of 4/4.
-It is possible to edit 3/4 time signature to 4/4 by using triola-legnth notes, but it is not clear what will be the quality of the output.
-Note about drums: MIDI mapping of percussion was not handled within this project, therfore for the self blending, the original "Content MIDI" drums are added to the output.
-In principle - the "Style MIDI" drums should be taken into account, but due to limiation im midi mapping and in running groove2groove with the un-mapped drums, we decided to use the original drums.
-Moreover, the length of the Style might be different from the Content+Output (which are identical), therefore we decided to use the Content drums (in the case of self blend the Content and the Style are identical - so it does not matter).
-MIDI mapping - the current implementation support Sequential MIDI mapping to overcome plug-in issues, and run groove2groove correctly.
-The sequential MIDI program numbers are mapped back at the post-processing stage.
-Mixing songs with mapping and songs without is currnly not supported.

 ## Technicalities
 ### Creating environment and downloading weights: